 Waite Park Wading Pool & Splash Pad

 Cool off at the newly-renovated Waite Park wading pool and check out its zero-depth entry, new shade structure and interactive water features.
+This is the new design for wading pool/ splash pad Minneapolis Parks are heading toward.
+(Joy says, “Of all the splash pads near me, this is our hands-down favorite.
+The mix of pool and splash pad is perfect.)
 Open 10am-9pm.

 Located on a public green space near the heart of downtown Minneapolis, these splash fountains are on the small side, but definitely do the trick on a hot day.
 Plus, there’s all kinds of programming at The Commons during the summer to satisfy all ages: a farmers market, live music, free lawn games, movies, public art and food trucks.
 Daily 6am-10pm